HandsomeYun/HandsomeYun.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Thrilled to share that I've been selected to receive the prestigious Graduate Dean’s Scholar Award (GDSA) <a href=https://grad.ucla.edu/funding/financial-aid/funding-for-entering-students/graduate-deans-scholar-award-gdsa> from UCLA's Division of Graduate Education, enhancing my student financial support with awards totaling $14,500 over the next two years.
+Thrilled to share that I've been selected to receive the prestigious <a href=https://grad.ucla.edu/funding/financial-aid/funding-for-entering-students/graduate-deans-scholar-award-gdsa>Graduate Dean’s Scholar Award (GDSA)</a>  from UCLA's Division of Graduate Education, enhancing my student financial support with awards totaling $14,500 over the next two years.